steveblue/angular2-rollup/README.md

 * `$ ngr build prod --rollup`

-NOTE: If you scaffolded an app for electron use the `--electron` argument.
+If you scaffolded an app for electron use the `--electron` argument.

+* `$ ngr build prod --electron`

 ### Package Format 5.0 Library Build

-* `$ ngr build lib`

 `ngr` provides a build for developing Angular libraries that conforms to the Angular Package Format 5.0.

-Jason Aden gave a presentation about Angular Package Format 4.0 at ng-conf 2017.
+Jason Aden gave a presentation about Angular Package Format at ng-conf 2017.
 [Packaging Angular](https://youtu.be/unICbsPGFIA).

-Package Format 5.0 is largely unchanged from 4.0, except for conforming some of the bundles to specific paths in the distributed package.
+Package Format 5.0 is largely unchanged from 4.0, except for paths to bundles in the distributed package.

+#### Generate A Library Package

-Generate the configuration required for library packages with `ngr generate lib` or use `ngr generate wizard`.
+Generate library packages with `ngr generate lib` or use `ngr generate wizard`.

 `ngr generate lib --name my-lib --dir src/app/shared/lib`

+This will generate a library package in the src/app/shared/lib folder with the necessary configuration.

+#### Developing A Library

+- Keep your code strictly typed.
+- Do not create monolithic `@NgModule`, separate modules by discrete functionality.
+This allows the library to be treeshaken.
+- In each module export the necessary components, directives, services, etc.
+- Update the index.ts with exports for each module.

+#### Build Library

+Update the version number of the library's package.json prior to building.

 After you have generated some components for the library, use `ngr build lib` to build the library in the `dist` folder.

 `ngr build lib -c src/app/shared/lib/lib.config.json`

-Once all the necessary configuration files are in place and some modules have been generated for the library, make sure import each module in the `index.ts`.
-In each module, export all the necessary classes.

 ## Testing

 ### 1. Unit Tests